stefansundin/vagrant-ec2-metadata/README.md

 ## What

-By using this plugin, you can pass through credentials to your VMs without having to copy or hardcode credentials inside of your VM.
+By using this plugin, you can pass through credentials to your VMs without having to copy or hardcode credentials to the VM.

 It works by faking an [EC2 metadata server](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html), which is the same way an EC2 server with an assigned role retrieves its credentials.

-You must run the webserver that serves these requests when you want the VMs to be able to access their credentials.
-Start it by running:
+**You must run the webserver that serves these requests when you want the VMs to be able to access their credentials.
+Start it by running:**

 ```shell
 vagrant ec2-metadata